FFSVC/FFSVC2022_Baseline_System/README.md

 * Embedding extracting
 * Performance calculating

-Please visit https://ffsvc.github.io/ for more information about the challege.
+Please visit https://ffsvc.github.io/ for more information about the challenge.

 # 1. System introduction

 The system adopts the online data augmentation method for model training.
-Please prepare the <a href="https://www.openslr.org/17/">MUSAN </a> and <a href="https://www.openslr.org/17/">RIR_NOISES </a>  dataset and modify the path of './data/musan' and './data/rir_noise/' files as your saved path.
+Please prepare the <a href="https://www.openslr.org/17/">MUSAN </a> and <a href="https://www.openslr.org/17/">RIR_NOISES </a>  dataset and modify the path of './data/MUSAN/' and './data/RIR_Noise/' files as your data path.
 The acoustic feature depends on the torchaudio package, please make sure your torchaudio version > 0.8.0

 ## Training mode
-The training config saved in "./config/*.fig" files and the training log saved in "exp/PATH_SAVE_DIR".
+The training config is saved in "./config/*.fig" files, and the training log is saved in "exp/PATH_SAVE_DIR".

 ### DataParallel(DP) Trianing
 ```shell